-Our business model is dependent on the eventual progression of biologic drug candidates discovered or initially developed utilizing our Integrated Drug Creation Platform into clinical trials and commercialization.
-This requires us to attract partners and enter into agreements with them that contain obligations for the partners to pay us milestone payments as well as royalties on sales of approved products for the biologic drug candidates they develop that are generated utilizing our platform.
-Given the nature of our relationships with our partners, we do not control the progression, clinical development, regulatory strategy or eventual commercialization, if approved, of these product candidates.
-As a result, our future success and the potential to receive milestones and royalties are entirely dependent on our partners' efforts, over which we have no control.
-If our partners determine not to proceed with the future development of a product candidate discovered or initially developed utilizing our Integrated Drug Creation Platform or if it implements a clinical or regulatory strategy that ultimately does not enable the further development, approval or commercialization of the product candidate, we will not receive the benefits of our partnerships, which may have a material and adverse effect on our operations.
+Our business model depends on the eventual progression of biologic drug candidates discovered or initially developed utilizing our Integrated Drug Creation platform into clinical trials and commercialization.
+This requires us to attract partners and enter into agreements with them that contain obligations for the partners to pay us milestone payments as well as royalties on sales of approved products for the biologic drug candidates that they develop and were generated utilizing our platform.
+Given the nature of our relationships with our partners and future partners, we do not control the progression, clinical development, regulatory strategy or eventual commercialization, if approved, of these product candidates.
+As a result, our future success and the potential to receive milestones and royalties are entirely dependent on our partners' efforts, over which we have little control.
+If a partner determines not to proceed with the future development of a product candidate discovered or initially developed utilizing our Integrated Drug Creation platform, if it implements a clinical or regulatory strategy that ultimately does not enable the further development, approval or commercialization of the product candidate, or if we cannot find a partner to advance an asset that we develop using our platform, we will not receive the benefits of our partnerships, which may have a material and adverse effect on our operations.

 In addition, biologic drug development is inherently uncertain and very few product candidates ultimately progress through clinical development and receive approval for commercialization.
 See the risk factor section below "Risks Related to Biologic Drug Development" for additional information related to the risks of biologic drug development.
-If our partners do not receive regulatory approval for a sufficient number of product candidates originating from our partnerships, we may not be able sustain our business model.
-Further, we will have little control over how diversified our portfolio of potential milestone payments or royalties will end up being.
+If our partners do not receive regulatory approval for a sufficient number of product candidates originating from our platform, we may not be able sustain our business model.